tsl0922/ttyd/README.md

-    --gid, -g               Group id to run with --signal, -s            Signal to send to the command when exit it (default: SIGHUP) --reconnect, -r         Time to reconnect for the client in seconds (default: 10) --ssl, -S               Enable ssl
+    --gid, -g               Group id to run with --signal, -s            Signal to send to the command when exit it (default: SIGHUP) --reconnect, -r         Time to reconnect for the client in seconds (default: 10) --once, -o              Accept only one client and exit on disconnection --ssl, -S               Enable ssl
     --ssl-cert, -C          Ssl certificate file path
     --ssl-key, -K           Ssl key file path